-Choosing A Decking MaterialMay 19th, 2014 | by Admin Deck Experts | in Custom Deck Building | 0
+Choosing A Decking MaterialSeptember 24th, 2020 | by Admin Deck Experts | in Custom Deck Building | 0

 A deck can provide ample outdoor space for fun during the warmer months.
-One important thing to consider is the decking material.
-There are certain advantages and disadvantages to different decking materials.
+One important thing to consider is the decking material, because there are specific advantages and disadvantages to different decking materials.

 With traditional wood decking, the natural wood is subject to nature and can warp and stain over time.
 Boards can crack and come loose, and therefore will need attention.
 The traditional wooden boards will also need to be stained and sanded more often than a composite deck would need to be maintained.
 Cedar is a popular wood used for decking because it is a strong wood that is resistant to rot, decay, and insects.